-Congress frequently passes CRs when lawmakers are unable to agree on appropriations before a deadline, and occasionally multiple CRs are necessary to fund the government for an entire fiscal year.
+Congress frequently passes CRs when lawmakers are unable to agree on appropriations before a deadline.
+Occasionally, multiple CRs are necessary to fund the government for an entire fiscal year.
 Congress also sometimes relies on CRs during presidential transition years.
-In FY 2001, for example, a series of intense congressional negotiations leading up to the 2000 election led to a series of 10 one-day CRs.
-In total, Congress funded the first three months of that fiscal year with 21 continuing resolutions.
+In FY 2001, a series of intense Congressional negotiations leading up to the 2000 election led to a series of ten, one-day CRs.
+In total, Congress funded the first three months of that fiscal year with 21 CRs.

 Not surprisingly, CRs have been quite prevalent recently and were used to fund the government entirely in FY 2011, when eight CRs were passed, and in FY 2013, when two CRs were passed.
-In fiscal years 2012, 2014, 2015, 2016, 2020, and 2021, CRs were used to fund the government for roughly a quarter of each year.
-FY 2017 funding negotiations necessitated three CRs before the passage of an omnibus appropriations bill in May 2017, and FY 2018 negotiations required five CRs before the passage of an omnibus in March 2018.
-In FY 2019, a CR was used for seven of the 12 appropriations bills for more than one-third of the year before the enactment of an omnibus in February 2019, while the remaining five appropriations bills were funded before the fiscal year began.
-The most recent year when a full-year appropriations bill passed before the fiscal year began and no CRs were necessary was FY 1997.
+In fiscal years 2012, 2014, 2015, 2016, 2020, 2021, and 2023, CRs were used to fund the government for roughly a quarter of each year.
+For FY 2023, the current fiscal year, appropriations were completed in December, nearly one-fourth of the way through the fiscal year, requiring three CRs.
+Stopgap measures were used for nearly half of the year in FY 2022, more than one-third of the year in FY 2019, nearly half the year in FY 2018, and more than half the year in FY 2017.
+The most recent year when all full-year appropriations bills passed before the fiscal year began and no CRs were necessary was FY 1997.